The Accountancy Licensing Library

 Hawaii offers the following types of accounting licenses and privileges.
 Click on the tabs above to learn more about the requirements and procedures for each type of license.

-Initial Certificate/Initial Permit to Practice
+Initial License/Initial Permit to Practice

 Initial License